RMS Franconia (1922)

-The RMS Franconia was an ocean liner operated by the Cunard Line from 1922 to 1956.
-She was second of three liners named Franconia which served the Cunard Line, the others being Franconia (1910) built in 1910 and the third Franconia in 1963.
+RMS Franconia was an ocean liner operated by the Cunard Line from 1922 to 1956.
+The liner was second of three liners named Franconia which served the Cunard Line, the others being Franconia (1910) built in 1910 and the third Franconia in 1963.

-Pre-War
+Pre-war

-She was launched on 21 October 1922 at the John Brown & Co shipyard in Clydebank, Scotland.
+She was launched on 21 October 1922 by the John Brown & Co shipyard at Clydebank, Scotland.
 Her maiden voyage was between Liverpool and New York in June 1923; she was employed on this route in the summer months until World War II.
 In the winter she was used on world cruises.

 On 26 December 1926, Franconia ran aground at San Juan, Puerto Rico and was refloated three days later.

 She had a collision in Shanghai harbour in April 1929 with an Italian gunboat and a Japanese cargo steamer.

+American songwriter Cole Porter, composed the song "Begin the Beguine", while aboard the Franconia from Kalabahi, Dutch East Indies, to Fiji in 1935.